Kindred (Marvel Comics): Powers and abilities

-Gabriel Stacy and Sarah Stacy aged about 2-3 times faster than normal and were adults within the span of a few years.
+Gabriel and Sarah Stacy aged about 2-3 times faster than normal and were adults within the span of a few years.
 Their enhanced blood also gave the twins a slight increase in strength, reflexes, healing and endurance.
 But the aging causes the twins to suffer severe headaches.
 Sarah's condition was stabilized through a blood transfusion from Spider-Man, leaving her significantly more mentally stable (although her precise strength level is unclear).
-Meanwhile, Gabriel took the Goblin serum to have his condition stabilized which granted him further increased superhuman strength while also driving him insane as he adopted a Halloween-themed appearance as the Grey Goblin and used an arsenal of high-tech weapons (grenade-like "Pumpkin Bombs" and a bat-shaped "goblin glider"), and later acquired the American Son armor which granted him further strength and stamina.
+Meanwhile, Gabriel took the Goblin serum to have his condition stabilized which granted him further increased superhuman strength while also driving him insane as he adopted a Halloween-themed appearance as the Gray Goblin and used an arsenal of high-tech weapons (grenade-like "Pumpkin Bombs" and a bat-shaped "goblin glider"), and later acquired the American Son armor which granted him further strength and stamina.

-As Kindred, the twins were bestowed by Mephisto with the demonically enhanced capabilities of immortality, super-strength, and control over the centipedes like the ones that can protrude out of them.
+As Kindred, the twins were bestowed by Mephisto with the demonically enhanced capabilities of immortality, super-strength, and control over centipedes such as the ones that protrude out of them.
 Each of the Kindreds possesses super-strength, superhuman stamina, enhanced durability, enhanced reflexes, a healing factor, and genius-level intellect.
 Their demonic abilities enable them to perform magic and revive the dead, perform entomancy (the ability to control insects like centipedes), dream projection, teleportation, and empowerment.

 Other versions

-During the "2015 Secret Wars" event, a vampiric Grey Goblin can be seen chasing Blade and Howard the Duck in the Battleworld domain of New Quack City.
+During the "2015 Secret Wars" event, a vampiric Gray Goblin can be seen chasing Blade and Howard the Duck in the Battleworld domain of New Quack City.